Self-interacting mass-dimension one fields for any spin: Mass-dimension one fields

 Therefore, the adjoint of the quantum field is given by

 The work of Ahluwalia and Horvath~\cite{Ahluwalia:2010zn} suggested that Elko satisfies VSR symmetry proposed by Cohen and Glashow~\cite{Cohen:2006ky}.
-Since the VSR groups are subgroups of the Poincar\'{e} group, we expect $\Lambda(x)$ and $\dual{\Lambda}(x)$ to preserve certain properties of Lorentz invariant field theories.
-In this spirit, we compute $[\Lambda(\x,t),\dual{\Lambda}(\y,t)]_{\pm}$ to examine the spin-statistics and locality structure of the quantum field.
+Since the VSR groups are subgroups of the Poincar\'{e} group, we expect $\Lambda(x)$ and $\dual{\Lambda}(x)$ to preserve certain properties of Lorentz-invariant field theories.
+In this spirit, we compute $[\Lambda(\x,t),\dual{\Lambda}(\y,t)]_{\pm}$ to examine their spin-statistics and locality structure.
 Using eq.~(\ref{eq:creation_annihilation}), we get